Rainbow Fish: An adapted storytime, with choice board and flashlight pointer.

 - Storage box

-Incorporating Building with Stories in your classroom has multiple benefits: it aligns with state standards, provides students access to the general education curriculum, and gives you more time for teaching—less time needed for planning and adapting.
+Incorporating Building with Stories in your classroom has multiple benefits: it aligns with state and national standards, provides students access to the general education curriculum, and gives you more time for teaching—less time needed for planning and adapting.
 The curriculum can be used with individual students, with small groups, or in inclusive classroom settings.
 Use in conjunction with the Early Literacy Skills Builder or as a stand-alone curriculum.

 - Amazing Grace